raasoft/coding-challenge/DeveloperGuide.md

 ./build_server.sh
 ```

-Make sure that `./build_server.sh` has executable permission.
+Make sure that `./build_server.sh` has executable permissions.

 It will create a directory called `build` inside the current folder structured like this: